metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 This stores the name prefix of the nfts and appends the minted index to the end of the name upon mint.

 If your Asset's have a naming structure of `Example Asset #1` then your prefix would be `Example Asset #`.
-Upon mint the Candy Machine will attatch the index to the end of the string.
+Upon mint the Core Candy Machine will attatch the index to the end of the string.

 #### nameLength